modem7/docker-starwars/README.md

 More info can be found here: www.asciimation.co.nz/Blinkenlights

+Further notes from Mike Edwards, the author of the player script towel used: Replacement telnet at asciimation.mirkwood.net:23/24.
+Port 23 is the last released Star Wars asciimation by Simon Jensen, and port 24 is Jansen's other goofy asciimation, The death of Jar Jar Binks.

 Image is based on Nginx stable alpine, and all the content is local to the container.

 # Container Screenshot